Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Flag Obtained: pwn.college{8q0lSIhwUn4jHnAD_31630V3XBz.dVDN1QDLwMTN0czW}

 ## Position thy self
-- Commands used:
+- Commands used: `cd`, `/path/to/program`
-- Thought Process:
+- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to be in "etc" directory so use `cd` to go into "etc" and then run the program again.
-- Solution:
+- Solution: Start the challenge, input the command `cd etc` to go into "etc" directory, input `/challenge/run` to provide the absolute path to the program "run" and run the program.
-- Flag Obtained:
+- Flag Obtained: pwn.college{8VKb_2A6RrzhdOXbDnaJIEYiKKF.dZDN1QDLwMTN0czW}

 ## Position elsewhere
 - Commands used: